-The Roman Catholic Cathedral of St. Anastasia, the largest church in Dalmatia, is on a tentative list for UNESCO World Heritage Site status.
-It makes its way to the top of Zadar’s tourist must-dos because of its bell tower.
-Begun in 1452, it wasn’t completed until 1894, with the addition of some details to the top of the tower.
-There’s a small entrance fee to climb all the way up, which is not advised if you have vertigo (though there are three landing stages where you can rest in transit).
-At the end of the climb, you'll be rewarded with stunning views of the city and the sea beyond.
-If you want to visit the church, note that they don't let visitors in with bare shoulders or dressed in shorts.
-It's closed to tourists on Sundays.
+The largest church in Dalmatia, the Roman Catholic Cathedral of St. Anastasia is on a tentative list for UNESCO World Heritage site status.
+It’s also at the top of Zadar’s tourist must-dos because of its bell tower.
+Begun in 1452, the tower wasn’t completed until 1894, when some details were added to the top.
+There’s a small entrance fee to go all the way up, where you’ll be rewarded with stunning views of the city and the sea beyond.
+Just know that the climb is not advised for those with vertigo, though there are three landing stages where you can rest in transit.
+Also note that, if you want to visit the church, rules prohibit bare shoulders and shorts, and it’s closed to tourists on Sundays.